UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 - [The yoneda identity types](foundation.yoneda-identity-types.md) for an identity relation that is strictly associative and two-sided unital.
 - [The computational identity types](foundation.computational-identity-types.md)
-  for an identity relation that is judgmentally involutive, associative, and one-sided unital.
+  for an identity relation that is strictly involutive, associative, and one-sided unital.

 ## References